Pear: Cooking

-Pears are consumed fresh, canned, as juice, and dried.
+Pears are eaten fresh, canned, as juice, and dried.
 The juice can also be used in jellies and jams, usually in combination with other fruits, including berries.
 Fermented pear juice is called perry or pear cider and is made in a way that is similar to how cider is made from apples.
-Perry can be distilled to produce an eau de vie de poire, a colorless, unsweetened fruit brandy.
+Perry can be distilled to produce an eau de vie de poire, a colourless, unsweetened fruit brandy.

 Pear purée is used to manufacture snack foods such as Fruit by the Foot and Fruit Roll-Ups.

 The culinary or cooking pear is green but dry and hard, and only edible after several hours of cooking.
 Two Dutch cultivars are Gieser Wildeman (a sweet variety) and Saint Remy (slightly sour).